matty45/mw2cr-console-enabler/README.md

+A tool to allow the ability to execute console commands for Modern Warfare 2 - Campaign Remastered

 **This DLL has been tested to work on version 1.1.1279314.**

 **Most commands do not work as they have been stripped out of the game or have been disabled.**